Sernior/fairness/README.md

 ## License

 Distributed under the Boost Software License - Version 1.0.
-See LICENSE.txt for more information.
+See [LICENSE](https://github.com/Sernior/fairness/blob/main/LICENSE) for more information.

 ## Documentation
 The documentation is available at the following link: https://sernior.github.io/fairness/